djeada/CMake-Examples/README.md

 <h2>Using Makefiles for compilation</h2>

-When working with many files, it becomes nearly impossible to use command line commands for compilation.
+When dealing with a large number of files, using command line commands for compilation becomes almost impossible.
-Instead you can use configuration files in which you specify which files and with which flags you want to compile.
+Instead, you can use configuration files to define which files to compile and with which flags.

 Example of Makefile for our project with three files (main.c code.c code.h):